michelenatale/Compress/README.md

 https://github.com/michelenatale/Compress/tree/main/HuffmanCoding

 ## Exponential-Golomb-Codes
-Exponential-Golomb-Codes (also known as Exp-Golomb Coding) represent integers with bit patterns that become longer for larger numbers.
+Exponential-Golomb-Codes (also known as Exp-Golomb-Coding) represent integers with bit patterns that become longer for larger numbers.
 One would think.
 The Exponential-Golomb-Code created here performs an analysis beforehand and adapts the length of the code to the frequency.

 https://github.com/michelenatale/Compress/tree/main/ExponentialGolombCode